lurch/build-a-buggy/en/step_1.md

 ---
 title: What you will need
 ---
 - Note that not all of the following hardware is required to create the buggy.
-However, if you are planning to add autonomous capability (self-driving) to your robor buggy, then you will need additional bits in the 'optional' list.
+However, if you are planning to add autonomous capability (self-driving) to your robot buggy, then you will need additional bits in the 'optional' list.

 ### Hardware